MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-as-select-transact-sql.md

 #### Permissions to enable CETAS

-To enable via Azure PowerShell, your Azure AD user running the command must have **Contributor** or **SQL Security Manager** Azure RBAC roles for your SQL managed instance.
+To enable via Azure PowerShell, your Microsoft Entra user running the command must have **Contributor** or **SQL Security Manager** Azure RBAC roles for your SQL managed instance.

 A custom role can be created for this as well, requiring the **Read** and **Write** action for the `Microsoft.Sql/managedInstances/serverConfigurationOptions` action.